 Students, too, want to find a college that is the right fit.
 Guidance counselors encourage students to look for the college that is the right fit.
 Colleges claim to be the right fit for your student.

 So what exactly does it mean to say that a college is the right ”fit” for a student, and how can a student find that fit?

 The quality of fit in a college is a complex concept.
 It is often difficult to define or describe, but students often know it when they find it.

-Finding a college that is the right fit may depend on many variables, but it means finding a place that feels “like home.”
+Finding a college that is the right fit may depend on many variables, but it means finding a place that feels ”like home.”
 It means finding a school that feels comfortable to the student both academically and socially.
-In terms of academics, your student might consider available majors, degree of challenge in the curriculum, class size, etc. Socially, your student should think about activities offered, opportunity to pursue interests, opportunity for your student to be himself in terms of race, gender, politics, religion, sexual orientation.
+In terms of academics, your student might consider available majors, degree of challenge in the curriculum, class size, etc. Socially, your student should think about activities offered, opportunity to pursue interests, opportunity for your student to be who they are in terms of race, gender, politics, religion, sexual orientation.
 Your student might also consider characteristics such as school size, urban vs. rural setting, Greek life, and campus culture.

 Finding the right fit

 Just like finding a mate, finding a good match in a school means not only knowing about the school, but also means knowing about yourself.
 Help your student think carefully about who they are, what type of environment will help them thrive, what they need and want from their education.
 If your student isn’t honest about who they are and why they are motivated to go to college, they will have difficulty finding the right match.

 Finding the right fit or feel in a school may be a little like finding a mate through an online dating site.
 Attempts to match personalities sometimes work — and sometimes don’t.
 A school may seem just right on paper or online, but that first date may fall flat.
 Students need to visit a school to truly judge the fit and feel the ”chemistry.”
 Just like true love, it’s hard to find, but you usually know when you’ve found it.
 But also like true love, it may take time and some work to develop a relationship.